zahrabuch/lab-5/README.md

 throughout the rest of the lab.

-* Create a new file called `token.txt` in the root directory of your project and copy / paste the value you found for the `token` field in that file.
+* Create a new file called `token.txt` in the root directory of your project and copy / paste the value you found for the `token` field in that file, as well as your username.
 This file is indicated in the `.gitignore` for your project, so its name will appear highlighted in IntelliJ to indicate that git will ignore the file (it won't be version controlled). **This can be useful to ensure that you don't accidentally share private information (like personal API tokens) or configurations specific to your local environment when working on a